zachseifts/aegir_deployment/README.md

     $ git clone git://github.com/zachseifts/aegir_deployment.git
     $ cd aegir_deployment

-If you do not already have virtualenv installed, install it from homebrew and create a virtualenv.
+If you do not already have virtualenv installed, install it and create a virtualenv.

-    $ brew install virtualenv
     $ virtualenv env

 Now download fabric